ryanfarber/delimiter-finder/README.md

 # delimiter-finder
 a utility to find words inside delimiters.

 ---

 ## usage
 create a new object with an array of delimiters.

-use `find()` with a string as the input.  it will output an array of matches for each delimiter specified.
+use `.find()` with a string as the input.  it will output an array of matches for each delimiter specified.

 ```javascript